collinear-ai/CatAttack/README.md

    - Uses `dataset` and the `proxy_target` model.
    - Saves results to `results/catattack_results_*.json`.
    - Prints discovered suffixes and success rate.
+3. **Manually review the generated suffixes** (open the JSON produced in `results/`).
+Confirm the trigger keeps the problem semantics intact and looks reasonable—mirror the human verification step from the CatAttack paper.
+4. Copy any suffixes you want to keep into `manual_suffixes.py`.
+Those entries will be used by the evaluation stage.

 If you want to curate suffixes manually, edit `manual_suffixes.py`.
 Any strings listed in `MANUAL_SUFFIXES` are evaluated by the next stage.